1928d/django-s3-storage/README.rst

 .. code:: python

     # The name of the bucket to store files in.
+Deprecated, will be removed in the future.
+    # Some migration have this configuration, so they need to be squashed before we can remove it.
-    AWS_S3_BUCKET_NAME = ""
+    AWS_S3_BUCKET_NAME = "Deprecated"

     # How to construct S3 URLs ("auto", "path", "virtual").
     AWS_S3_ADDRESSING_STYLE = "auto"

+    # A dictionary of S3 endpoints.
+The key should be the scheme of the URL. e.g. 's3' for 's3://' or 's3-minio' for 's3-minio://'.
+    # Each endpoint can have an additional URL for presigning.
+    # This is useful when the internal and external hostname is not the same.
+For example, s3-minio://minio:9000 and s3-minio://localhost:9000
-    # The full URL to the S3 endpoint.
-Leave blank to use the default region URL.
+    # Leave as None for default region URL
-    AWS_S3_ENDPOINT_URL = ""
+    AWS_S3_ENDPOINTS={'s3': {endpoint_url: None, endpoint_url_presigning: None}}

     # A prefix to be applied to every stored file.
 This will be joined to every filename using the "/" separator.
     AWS_S3_KEY_PREFIX = ""

-    # Whether to enable authentication for stored files.
-If True, then generated URLs will include an authentication
-    # token valid for `AWS_S3_MAX_AGE_SECONDS`.
-If False, then generated URLs will not include an authentication token,
-    # and their permissions will be set to "public-read".
-    AWS_S3_BUCKET_AUTH = True

     # How long generated URLs are valid for.
 This affects the expiry of authentication tokens if `AWS_S3_BUCKET_AUTH`
     # is True.
 It also affects the "Cache-Control" header of the files.
     # Important: Changing this setting will not affect existing files.
     AWS_S3_MAX_AGE_SECONDS = 60 * 60  # 1 hours.

-    # A URL prefix to be used for generated URLs.
-This is useful if your bucket is served through a CDN.
-    AWS_S3_PUBLIC_URL = ""

     # If True, then files will be stored with reduced redundancy.
 Check the S3 documentation and make sure you
     # understand the consequences before enabling.